-The pervasive nature of the housing crisis calls for a citywide approach, with every neighborhood from the lowest-density areas to the highest-doing its part to provide a broader range of housing opportunities for the people who call New York City home.
+The pervasive nature of the housing crisis calls for a citywide approach, with every neighborhood-from the lowest-density areas to the highest-doing its part to provide a broader range of housing opportunities for the people who call New York City home.
 Incremental changes across a wide geography can create a significant amount of housing and affordable housing without resulting in dramatic change that can tax infrastructure and that neighborhoods sometimes fear and resist.
 This is what the Proposed Action aims to accomplish.

 While all neighborhoods must do their part, different neighborhoods call for different approaches.
 Densities, building forms, and other regulations appropriate for central locations with the best access to jobs and transit may not work in neighborhoods farther from the core.
 With that in mind, the Proposed Action comprises a range of proposals designed to encourage more housing and affordable housing in the range of New York City neighborhoods.
-Among others, the Proposed Action includes proposals to provide more space for affordable and supportive housing in mediumand high-density districts; to bring back modest, contextual three- to five-story apartment buildings in transitional areas; and to allow homeowners in New York City's lowest-density areas to add a small ancillary dwelling unit (also known as "ADU" or "accessory dwelling unit"), if they choose.
+Among others, the Proposed Action includes proposals to provide more space for affordable and supportive housing in mediumand high-density districts to bring back modest, contextual three- to five-story apartment buildings in transitional areas, and to allow homeowners in NYC's lowest density areas to add a small accessory dwelling unit (ADU), if they choose.